tlvaldepena/vectorsurv.org/_docs/site/v5/site.md

 ## The Form

-- **Active Date:** The date that this site/revision was first put into service.
-Leaving this field blank will effectively make the site active for all dates prior to the deactive date.

-- **Deactive Date:** The date this site/revision was decommissioned.
-  Leave this field blank if the site is currently active.

 - **Site Code**: A numeric identifier for the site.
-Only one site may use a given site code during the active/ deactive date interval.
+Only one site may use a given site code during the active/deactive date interval.
   Each agency can assign codes however they want.
 Codes that have not yet been assigned for sites in your current agency will be listed in the **Available Site Code #s** box on the right-hand side of the